BigBang1112/maniascript-reference/README.md

 ## Plans

-- Add `index.html` to the root folder to with game options to pick
 - Automatically update the build version in Doxyfile in some way
 - Deploy to [bigbang1112.cz](https://bigbang1112.cz)
 - Add some very wacky way to automatically update the `doc.h` files (probably won't happen)